panda3d/panda3d-docs/optimization/using-pstats.rst

 PStats server).
 It is also designed for zero runtime overhead when it is compiled out.

-There is one global PStatClient class object, which manages all of the communications on the client side.
+There is one global :class:`.PStatClient` class object, which manages all of the communications on the client side.
 Each PStatCollector is simply an index into an array stored within the PStatClient object, although the interface is intended to hide this detail from the programmer.